 6. Ask your professors for letters of recommendation early

 Many internships will require you to have at least one letter of recommendation from a professor within your major.
-It is best to ask them well before the deadline, three weeks at the bare minimum.
+It's best to ask them well before the deadline, three weeks at the bare minimum.
 Many professors will require you to send them your résumé so they can write you a more tailored letter.
 Be sure to email them a week before to kindly remind them of the deadline if they haven’t already submitted it, and send them thank you card (and maybe even a small gift!) to show your appreciation.

 7. Prepare for your interview

 Not all internships will have an interview process, but many programs do via Skype, phone, or in person after the initial résumé inspection.
 If you make it to this round, it is important that you prepare yourself accordingly.
 For attire, it is best to have one set of professional clothes just in case (matching blazer and slacks and ironed, plain button-down to start).
 Before the interview, learn a bit about the company and have a list of questions to ask at the end.
 Try to think of answers to typical questions ahead of time (“Why do you want this internship?” or “What are your goals?”) and stay calm.

 Because many internships are unpaid and require you to relocate away from home, students often struggle to find ways to financially support themselves.
 Because my summer internship is abroad in Japan and unpaid, I was super stressed about how to pay for my airfare, transportation, housing, and food.
 Luckily, my college sponsors grants for unpaid internships.
 Many colleges have similar funds to support students with their internships.
 In addition, saving money from your part-time job or asking family and friends for support are other ways of financially providing for your internship.